A Guide to Blue Flowers

 is the color of the intellect, coolness, it has a calming effect and it is known to help you sleep better.

-In nature, blue is less encountered than other colors, even though there is a fair variety of blue flowers such as Forget-Me-Not.
+In nature, blue is less encountered than other colors, even though there is a fair variety of flowers such as Forget-Me-Not.
 Blue is also related to calm feelings, sadness and depression, in Iran blue being the color of mourning.
 As a therapeutic effect, blue is said to slow down the metabolism, reducing appetite and inducing calmness.
 Blue is the ultimate masculine color.

 In feng shui, blue belongs to the Water element, bringing a touch of freshness to the living area.
 It is a perfect choice for bedrooms and study rooms.
 Studies have shown that people studying under blue painted ceilings perform better than those under white ceilings.

 desire, of supreme struggle of the superior human being aiming at conquering the absolute.
-The blue flower as
+The flower as

 symbol of infinity was first used by the German author Novalis in his novel Heinrich von Ofterdingen, where the

 main characters starts dreaming of blue flowers after a random meeting with a stranger.